vanphan24/vault-secrets-backend-for-consul/server-tls/readme.md

+# What is this setup doing?
-This setup is showing an example of using Vault as the Certificate Authority (CA) for the Consul Agent CA rather than using the built-in CA. Using Vault as the CA is mjch more secure.
+This setup is showing an example of using Vault as the Certificate Authority (CA) for the Consul Agent CA rather than using the built-in CA. Using Vault as the CA is much more secure.
 The Consul Agent CA is responsible for generating Consul Server certificates.
 The Consul servers can then generate client agent certificates to the Consul clients, which is stored in the Consul client container's memory.